 It is a good idea to purchase LCE in a solid colour such as black, brown or green.
 When you buy jacket/trousers in a new camo pattern you may then need to replace your LCE too, if you have bought LCE in a specific camouflage pattern.

 All players, especially new ones, should also be wary of wearing all enclosing or thick skinned LCE such as assault vests as it is very difficult to feel hits through them.
 You must learn to tell when you have been hit from sounds and other signs, not so easy if you don’t yet know what it’s like to be hit!

 Wearing a pair of gloves is a good idea as it hurts when you get shot on the hand, cheap ones will suffice in the short term so long as you can still safely handle your airsoft replica.

 A hat or head wrap is advisable as headshots can hurt.
 Headgear will also improve your camouflage, but it is not mandatory.
 Be conscious of how a hat may interface with your goggles.

 When you start playing more seriously you may want to buy a waterproof ‘Gore-Tex’ jacket and a warm clothing layer, in case you get caught out in the rain or have to wait for game start in the cold.
 You will shrug off most of the effects of cold and damp when you exert energy in game, but if you really get caught out and become uncomfortable then you will find that your performance drops dramatically.
 Worst of all, you might cease to enjoy the game.

 First, find an airsoft site to go to.
-There are many excellent directories out there, including the one provided by Airsoft Nation.
+There are many excellent directories out there, which can easily be found from a quick Google search.